Bank of America® Travel Rewards Visa® credit card

-The Bank of America Travel Rewards Credit Card includes some intriguing perks available to cardholders who have a banking relationship with Bank of America, but those extra goodies aren’t enough to make this a first-tier travel rewards credit card.
+The Bank of America Travel Rewards Visa credit card includes some intriguing perks available to cardholders who have a banking relationship with Bank of America, but those extra goodies aren’t enough to make this a first-tier travel rewards credit card.

 The Travel Rewards card (formerly the BankAmericard Travel Rewards Credit Card) comes with no annual fee, which makes its only decent rewards program look a bit better.
 You’ll earn 1.5 points for every dollar you spend.
 Top-of-the-line travel cards pay 2X spending or more — but you’ll pay for it in the annual fee.

-If you’re an existing Bank of America customer, the pumped-up rewards program makes this a card to consider.
-You can earn a 10% to 75% bonus on card spending depending on how much money you have banked with BofA.
+If you’re an existing Bank of America customer, the pumped-up rewards program makes this card a better proposition.

-Keep in mind, you’ll have to have some serious cash invested in this bank to earn this bonus, which probably still isn’t enough to compel you to switch bank accounts just for the credit card rewards.
+You’ll have to have some serious cash invested in this bank to earn the Preferred Rewards member bonus of 25 to 75 percent, which probably still isn’t enough to compel you to switch bank accounts just for the credit card rewards.

 What can those BofA bonuses earn you?

-For example, if you have the highest status of Platinum Honors with Bank of America — which comes with a hefty $100,000 minimum account balance requirement, you can earn a 75% bonus on your cash-back rewards.
+If you have the highest status of Platinum Honors with Bank of America, which comes with a hefty $100,000 minimum account balance requirement, you can earn a 75 percent bonus on your cash-back rewards.

-If you have no banking relationship and spend $1,000 in three months, you earn $15 in redeemable travel credits back.
-If you have a Bank of America bank account, with the 10% customer bonus, that gives you another $1.50 back for a total of $18.50 back.
+If you have no banking relationship and spend $1,000 in 90 days, you earn $15 in redeemable travel credits back.

-But if you have the highest Platinum Honors Preferred status, that additional 75% back means you get a total of $26.25 on the $1,000 spent.
+But if you have the highest Platinum Honors Preferred status, that additional 75 percent means you’ll get a total of $26.25 on the $1,000 spent.